EOS-Nation/bpconfig/README.md

 Background information: In February 2020, an architecture was developed to help EOS Mainnet scale and avoid having failing transactions clog up the network and have empty blocks.
 The high level overview is here: https://eosnation.io/eos-mainnet-update-new-node-architecture-greatly-improves-eos-reliability/

+As of November 2023, we have removed the block relay nodes as nodeos leap 4.0.0 an up now prioritizes block propogation over transactions.

-As of October 2022, this is the current configuration of nodeos to support this architecture.
-Nodes need to be running nodeos leap **v3.1.0** or later.
+As of February 2024, this is the current configuration of nodeos to support this architecture.
+Nodes need to be running nodeos leap **v5.0.0** or later.

 The Producer API and Chain API must not be exposed to public.
 Use a reverse proxy to expose the /v1/chain/...
 APIs, but keep the others private.